 (Donald 'Jared' Dunn tries to convince the characters of Silicon Valley to SWOT themselves out of a dilemma. | Source)

 We'll cover what the best use cases for SWOT analysis are, and lay bare its weaknesses.
-Then, we'll take you through exactly how to perform a SWOT analysis, and what types of things it can help you reveal about your business.
+Then, we'll take you through exactly how to perform a SWOT, and what types of things it can help you reveal about your business.